EXPIREAT

 EXPIREAT sets the expiration time of a key as an absolute Unix timestamp (in seconds).
 After the expiry time has elapsed, the key will be automatically deleted.

-The command returns 1 if the expiry was set or updated, and 0 if the expiration time was not changed.
+The command returns true if the expiry was set (changed), and false if the expiry could not be set (changed) due to key not being present or due to the provided sub-command conditions not being met.
 The command supports the following options:

 - NX: Set the expiration only if the key does not already have an expiration time.